Chernobyl / Chornobyl

 I’ll make a good-faith effort to demonstrate this with some rudimentary mathematics.
 Suppose you were to stand in the room in the basement of Pripyat Hospital with the liquidators’ gear - based on accounts I have seen and read, you might be exposed to 1,000 µSv (1,000 microsieverts) or 1mSv (1 millisievert) of radiation per hour.
 It is estimated that 100 mSv of radiation would begin to put you at a higher long-term risk for cancer as a result of your exposure.
 As such, you would need to spend 100 hours in what is considered to be the most dangerous room in the Exclusion Zone to be “at risk”.

-Now, concentrating on the measurement shown above: you will absorb many, many times this amount of radiation on your flight to Kiev.
+Now, concentrating on the measurement shown above: you will absorb many, many times this amount of radiation on your flight to Kyiv.
 In fact, you will absorb about the same amount of radiation if you were to eat two bananas.

 So, again, yes - travel to the Chernobyl Exclusion Zone is safe.
 My only recommendation would be to bring a pair of shoes and a camera bag you wouldn’t mind having to throw away at the end of your trip in the very, very unlikely event you step on or place your bag on a spot with higher concentrations of radiation that will result in these items’ confiscation.